Course details

 You will have the opportunity to culminate this learning in your final dissertation at the end of the programme which may take the form of an academic piece of research of your choosing, or instead be more applied in scope as a lengthier piece of analytical writing connected with direct business outcomes.

-The Management School has a range of additional funding opportunities for outstanding master’s students, including the 50% University of Liverpool Management School (ULMS) Excellence Scholarship.
+The Management School has a range of additional funding opportunities for outstanding master’s students, including the Management School Excellence Scholarship which offers tuition fee discounts of 50%.
 Eligibility and more information can be found on the School’s scholarship pages.

 The University of Liverpool Management School is one of an elite group of institutions worldwide to hold the gold standard ‘triple-crown’ accreditation from AACSB, AMBA and EQUIS.